invider/buffer-overflow/README.md

 ExoSurvey and Mining Co. is out of business for more than a decade.
 Its massive fleet of mining robots is wondering aimlessly on that inhospitable world.

-But 4 mining companies are found the access to the orbiting control satellite.
-They were able to capture some robots by uploading custom firmware.
+But 4 mining companies have found the access to the orbiting control satellite.
+They have been able to capture some robots by uploading custom firmware.

 The reconfigured mining bots have one crucial ability - Cyber Sneeze.
 They send a powerful radio-burst to cause buffer overflow and update firmware in the receiving units.
 All competitors are planning to use cyber sneeze to capture as many robots, as possible, and take control over the mining operations.